austinsonger/sitemapsandrobotsaroundtheweb/README.md

-# Robots around the Web
+# Sitemaps and Robots around the Web
 > Robots.txt for websites around the world.